|SSM Cardinal Glennon Children's Medical Center|

 What Is Date Rape?

-Most friendships and dates never lead to violence.
+Being good friends, talking to someone, dating, or even hooking up usually does not lead to violence or rape.
 But it can happen.
-So it's good to be prepared.
+It is always best to be prepared.
 Here are two key things to know about rape:

 Alcohol and Drugs

 Alcohol and drugs can play a role in date rapes.
-Drinking can loosen inhibitions, dull common sense, and — for some people — allow aggressive tendencies to surface.
+Drinking can loosen inhibitions, reduce common sense, and — for some people — allow aggressive tendencies to surface.

-Mixing these drugs with alcohol is highly dangerous.
+These drugs are powerful and dangerous, and mixing them with alcohol is especially dangerous.
 People can end up dead if they're given a date rape drug when they've been drinking.

 The best defense against date rape is to try to prevent it.
 Here are some things you can do:

-If you are raped, here are some things that you can do:
+If you are pressured into any type of sex or have been raped, or you wake up and are not sure what happened to you, here are some things that you can do: